Selected Work — Sentenac House Interiors

 deliberately.

 Ten projects we want to be known for.
-Whole homes, custom rooms, and single moments — each one built around a piece, a material, or a story that couldn't be replicated.
+Whole home renovations, new builds, and custom rooms — each one built around a piece, a material, or a story that couldn't be replicated.

 10